 The determination of child support impacts the ability of the parents to provide shelter, clothing, education, health care, and other necessities for their children.
 Child support can also cause severe financial hardship to the paying parent, particularly when the parent is paying more than his or her fair share of the support obligation.

 There are numerous benefits of reaching out to Joplin, MO, family law lawyers at BWO.
 They have done it all before and can make these procedures go as smoothly as possible.

 - We assist clients in evaluating child support issues.

 - We represent custodial parents who are not receiving their fair share of child support, as well as non-custodial parents who are paying more than their fair share of child support.

 If you have children and are considering divorce, you undoubtedly have questions about the process and your rights.
 Our Joplin MO family law & divorce lawyers can help.

 Dividing Marital Property in Missouri

 You will also want to receive assets that leave you financially capable of providing for your children and enjoying vacations and other recreational activities.
 You may also have particular items of property that are meaningful to you that you want to retain following the divorce.
-All of these issues must be clearly addressed in the division of property.
+All of these issues must be addressed in the division of property.